mbevand/covid19-age-stratified-ifr/README.md

 predicted an overall IFR of 0.669% in the United States, which is very close to [overall US CDC estimate of 0.65%](https://web.archive.org/web/20200712055258/https://www.cdc.gov/coronavirus/2019-ncov/hcp/planning-scenarios.html) published in July 2020.

+The **IFR of COVID-19 is one order of magnitude (10×) higher than the seasonal flu** for all regions.
+For example, in the US the average flu IFR is 0.078%, compared to 0.669-1.169% for COVID-19.

 # Calculating the age-stratified IFR of COVID-19 from the Spanish ENE-COVID study